mikekazakov/nimble-commander/CONTRIBUTING.md

 # Contributing to Nimble Commander
 First off, thank you for considering contributing to Nimble Commander!
 Your support, whether it's reporting a bug, suggesting a feature, or submitting a pull request, is invaluable to this project.
+The reality is that Nimble Commander is maintained and developed by just one person in their free time, so any meaningful help can make a significant difference.

 ## Table of Contents
 - [Reporting Bugs](#reporting-bugs)